 This morning, pass the Ho Chi Minh Mausoleum, visiting the complex, the Temple of Literature and the Ngoc Son Temple.

 Later, experience an exhilarating cyclo ride through Hanoi's Old Quarter.
 Each cyclo takes one passenger and is operated by a cycle driver behind the carriage.

-This afternoon, you will also have the opportunity to taste some traditional egg coffee.
-This evening, say goodbye to Vietnam and transfer to the airport for your 1-hour flight to Luang Prabang. .
+This afternoon, you also can taste some traditional egg coffee.
+This evening, say goodbye to Vietnam and transfer to the airport for your 1-hour flight to Luang Prabang.